 sample(u, clock) Input argument u is a continuous-time expression according to section 3.8.4.
 The optional input argument clock is of type Clock, and can in a call be given as a named argument (with the name clock), or as positional argument.
 The operator returns a clocked variable that has clock as associated clock and has the value of the left limit of u when clock is active (that is the value of u just before the event of c is triggered).
 If argument clock is not provided, it is inferred, see section 16.7.5.
-[Since the operator returns the left limit of u, it introduces an infinitesimal small

 [Since the operator returns the left limit of u, it introduces an infinitesimal small delay between the continuous-time and the clocked partition.
+This corresponds to the reality, where a sampled data system cannot act infinitely fast and even delay between the continuous-time and the clocked partition.
 This corresponds to the reality, where a sampled data system cannot act infinitely fast and even for a very idealized simulation, an infinitesimal small delay is present.
 The consequences for the sorting are discussed below.